ppssphysics/UCI_HAR_CourseProject/CodeBook.md

      using the table provided in activity_labels.txt

-## 5. Subset table keeping mean and std calculations for each variable
+## 5. Subset table: keep mean and std calculations for each variable
    -------------------------------------------------------------------
    * We do this by grepping on column names that contain the "mean" or "std" string of characters (no case-sensitivity and no exact match required).
      Result is a table of 79 remaining columns.

-## 6. Add the corresponding activity column to the subsetted data set
+## 6. Add activity column to subsetted data set
    ---------------------------------------------------------------
    * Use cbind() function to add the activity labelling corresponding to all observations (i.e. rows)